Batch size

 We suggest keeping the pull request size under 500 lines of code and paying attention to work that ends up spanning over 1,000+ lines.

 Seeing the distribution of larger batch sizes and higher cycle times can indicate that your team needs to focus on delivering smaller batch sizes.
-This change will improve not only your cycle time but also your quality.
+This change can improve not only your cycle time but also your quality.